 Start by heating some water, generally a bit more than you will need.
 How much do you need?
-I like to go 1:1 masa harina to hot water, skimping on the water just a little.
+I like to go almost 1:1 masa harina to hot water, skimping on the water just a little.
 The key here is to create a moist dough that does not stick to your hands.
 Different batches or brands of masa harina will require different ratios of water, but they should all be fairly close.

 Mix the hot water with the masa harina and knead it into a cohesive ball.
 Yes, I know it’s hot, but hot water helps the masa stick to itself better.
 Once you knead it, tear off a piece the size of a walnut and roll it into a ball with your hands.
 Squash it.
 The ball should 1) not stick to your hands, and 2) not crack along the sides, although a little cracking is OK.

 If it’s sticky, add a bit more masa harina.
 If it cracks, add more hot water, bit by bit.

 OK, you have your dough.
-Time to make tortillas.
+Time to make corn tortillas.

 Set your comal over your hottest burner set on high.
 You need heat for corn tortillas.
 You want the surface of the comal to be about 500°F, and never less than 400°F. If it’s too hot, however, you will burn the tortilla before it’s ready.
 Set your stove’s timer to something more than you need, like 40 minutes.
 You want it to be constantly counting down.